-First of all, it’s important to seek treatment early if you suspect you have a heart problem, says cardiothoracic surgeon Per Wierup, MD, PhD.
+“First of all, it’s important to seek treatment early if you suspect you have a heart problem,” says cardiothoracic surgeon Daniel Burns, MD.

 “It’s very important that patients go to their doctors early,” he says.
-“We can treat most valve problems with minimally invasive procedures.
+“We can treat many valve problems with minimally invasive procedures.
 The earlier patients come to us, the better their outcomes will be.”

 If your doctor decides you have a problem with one of the valves in your heart, a surgeon will review your case.
-But the question of whether to repair or replace the valve will depend on several factors, Dr. Wierup says.
+“But the question of whether to repair or replace the valve will depend on several factors,” Dr. Burns says.

-If your mitral valve leaks, you’ll benefit more from valve repair, Dr. Wierup says.
+“If your mitral valve leaks, you’ll benefit more from valve repair,” Dr. Burns says.
 Replacing it can actually decrease your heart function.

 Not only does a repair let you keep your own valve, but it improves survival rates and carries a lower risk of:

-Fixing mitral valve narrowing, however, is a complicated task, Dr. Wierup says.
+“Fixing mitral valve narrowing, however, is a complicated task,” Dr. Burns says.
 It depends on:

-If complicating factors are present, then replacing the valve is often the best option, he says.
+“If complicating factors are present, then replacing the valve is often the best option,” he says.

 It is less common for the aortic valve to leak.
 But surgeons typically opt to repair a leak if one occurs.
 Repairing the valve can:

-Your surgeon may consider replacing a leaking aortic valve if you develop an aneurysm that can burst at the base of the aorta, Dr. Wierup says.
-An aneurysm will inhibit how well your valve functions.
+“Your surgeon may consider repairing or replacing a leaking aortic valve if you develop an aneurysm,” Dr. Burns says, which can also inhibit how well your valve functions.

-In most cases, repair often is the best option for the tricuspid valve, Dr. Wierup says.
+“In most cases, repair often is the best option for the tricuspid valve,” Dr. Burns says.
 Leaking is the most common problem; narrowing is rare.
 Replacing this valve is most common in the context of valve infection.

-4. Pulmonary valve — This valve connects the right ventricle to the pulmonary artery.
-It’s responsible for moving blood toward the lungs.
-The pulmonary valve is less likely to need repair than other valves, Dr. Wierup says.
+This valve connects the right ventricle to the pulmonary artery.
+It’s responsible for allowing blood to flow toward the lungs.
+“The pulmonary valve is less likely to need repair than other valves,” Dr. Burns says.

-Pulmonary valve replacement is rare, he says.
+“Pulmonary valve repair or replacement is rare,” he says.
 It occurs most often in children born with a heart defect.

 When deciding whether to repair your tricuspid or pulmonary valve, your surgeon will consider several factors, including: